tushyachheda/circular_cylinder/README.md

 # Numerical Simulation of a Laminar Flow past a Circular Cylinder at Reynolds Number = 100, using OpenFOAM v7
-The simulation is a part of our Undergraduate Project titled **'Rough Walls'** conducted in the school of Mechanical Sciences at Indian Institute of Technology Goa.
+The simulation is a part of our Undergraduate Project titled '**Flow Over Rough and Engineered Surfaces**' conducted in the school of Mechanical Sciences at Indian Institute of Technology Goa.
-- Authors: Tushya Chheda, Jainam Jain, Y. Sudhakar
+- Authors: Tushya Chheda, Jainam Jain
+- Mentor: Y. Sudhakar
 - E-mail: {tushya.chheda.18003, jainam.jain.18003, sudhakar}@iitgoa.ac.in

 The simulations are performed with OpenFOAM v7 in serial and in parallel modes using a machine running Ubuntu 20.04.

 ## Fundamental Information
-- Inlet Velocity, Ux = 1m/s
+- Inlet Velocity, U<sub>x</sub> = 1m/s
 - Diameter of the circular cylinder, D = 1m
 - Reynolds Number, Re = 100
 - Kinematic Viscosity, v = 0.01m<sup>2</sup>/s